elastic/apm-agent-dotnet/sample/WebApiSample/README.md

 - it creates an HTTP GET request to `https://elastic.co`
 - the last string is the result of the http request.

-The `SampleAspNetCoreApp` sample under `/Home/DistributedTracingMiniSample` creates an HTTP call to `http://localhost:5050/api/values`.
+The `AspNetCoreSampleApp` sample under `/Home/DistributedTracingMiniSample` creates an HTTP call to `http://localhost:5050/api/values`.
 As the result the Elastic APM will capture a trace including the 2 ASP.NET Core applications.
 You can look at this trace in Kibana, where you will see that the 2 services were correlated into a single trace.